hzqst/MetaHookSv/README.md

 4. hook original client's HUD TextMessage and draw it with multi-byte character support.

+4. hook VGUI1 TextImage control paint procedure and draw it with multi-byte character support.

 Current state : Ready to use.

 ![](https://github.com/hzqst/MetaHookSv/raw/main/img/1.png)